I often describe the stock market as a battlefield … And the evening star candlestick pattern is all about battle.

 Benefits of the Evening Star Candlestick Pattern

-All the star patterns (yes, there are others, including the morning star) are reversal patterns.
+All the star patterns (yes, there are others, including the morning star pattern) are reversal patterns.
 They all represent a stalemate between buyers and sellers.
 The benefit to you as a trader is that they are predictable.

 A word of caution before we look at a real-life example: This is not an exact science.
 It’s based on experience and study — but that doesn’t mean it happens every time.
 You need to study!